Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

     - BBB security salt
-- finally you can create "Big Blue Button" Virtual Classrooms as regular repository object **Note:** In case the subpath is not given, an error will be thrown!
+- finally you can create "Big Blue Button" Virtual Classrooms as regular repository object **Note:** If the server is not reachable, during configuration a message will be displayed.
+After correcting the error, make sure to press the save button twice.

 # Compatibility